A complete journey, for ages 1-7.

 What you will see:

-Friendships grow stronger, and learning to be a friend becomes part of the day.
+Friendships grow stronger.
+Learning to be a friend becomes part of the day.

 DepEd Kindergarten & Primary (4½–7½ Years)